enridaga/research-ecosystem-framework/pages/work-packages/index.md

 # {{ page.title }}

-The Polifonia Ecosystem, from the perspective of the project work packages.
+The Research Ecosystem, from the perspective of the project work packages.

 {% assign children_list = site.pages | where: "parent", page.title %}